 About two months ago, I spent some time in the Philippines with travel and documentary photographer Jacob Maentz.
-While we spent half the time in the Northern Philippines visiting the Kalinga Tribes people, we also spent a fair amount of time in the South around Cebu City, the second-largest city of the Philippines.
+While we spent half the time in the Northern Philippines visiting the Kalinga Tribes people, we also spent a fair amount of time in the South around Cebu City, the second-largest city in the Philippines.
 Just last month, Cebu City experienced a major earthquake and three weeks later, it was in the path of typhoon Haiyan (or Yolonda as they call it locally), Philippine’s deadliest natural disaster on record.
 So it is with a heavy heart that I think back about the wonderful people I met (and the millions of others I haven’t met) and how their lives have been shattered.
-As we now have all seen images of the catastrophic destruction suffered by the Filipinos, I am hoping that sharing my images of life as it was before the typhoon may inspire all of us to help some more.
+As we now have all seen images of the catastrophic destruction suffered by the Filipinos, I hope that sharing my images of life before the typhoon may inspire us to help some more.
 I don’t know how the people in my images were affected personally, but I know that many just like them are suffering greatly.

 Life is not easy for Filipinos in the best of times, yet they are welcoming, friendly and hard-working people.
 For this first post on my journey to the Philippines, I decided to focus on three different “trades” practiced in and around Cebu City; starfish and sea urchin shells decorating in Olango Island, vegetable growing in Dalaguete and guitar making in Lapu-Lapu.